 Be sure to check out:

-- Stiching.
+- Stitching.
 Authentic jerseys have straight and even stitching without loose threads or crooked seams.

 - Typos.
 Many fake jerseys have legitimate fakes on the tags so they can avoid getting sued for direct copyright issues.

 - Tags Misaligned.
 Anything that speaks of production being rushed (or lack of quality control) makes the jersey in question, questionable.

 - Stock Pictures.
 If all the pictures are stock pictures, ask for pictures of the acutal jersey.
 If the Poshmark seller cannot provide, avoid!

 Remember, you’re likely spending $100+ on a piece of stitched mesh.
 You should expect quality.